Imelda Dacones, MD

 President and CEO

 The Permanente Federation LLC

-As the president and CEO of Northwest Permanente (NWP), Imelda Dacones, MD, leads more than 1,700 physicians, clinicians, and administrators at the largest independent, physician-led, and multi-specialty professional corporation in Oregon and SW Washington.
-Together they serve the more than 580,000 members of Kaiser Permanente’s Northwest Region in Oregon and Southwest Washington.
+As the president and CEO of Northwest Permanente (NWP), Imelda Dacones, MD, leads more than 1,700 physicians, clinicians, and administrators at the largest independent, physician-led, and multi-specialty professional corporation in Oregon and Southwest Washington.
+Together they serve the more than 620,000 members of Kaiser Permanente’s Northwest Region.
 She also serves as chair of the National Permanente Executive Committee (NPEC) of The Permanente Federation.

-NPEC is the executive leadership team of the Federation, which supports the work of nearly 23,000 physicians and 80,000 care providers and administrative staff employed across the Permanente Medical Groups – providing quality care to over 12.3 million Kaiser Permanente members.
+NPEC is the executive leadership team of the Federation, which supports the work of more than 23,000 physicians and 80,000 care providers and administrative staff employed across the Permanente Medical Groups – providing quality care to over 12.2 million Kaiser Permanente members.
 Kaiser Permanente is composed of the Permanente Medical Groups, Kaiser Foundation Health Plan, Inc., and Kaiser Foundation Hospitals.

 Dr. Dacones joined NWP in 1999 as a primary care physician in internal medicine and became a hospitalist full time in 2002.
 After five years as the lead hospitalist for the West Service Area, she became in 2011 the physician leader for the planning and opening of Kaiser Permanente Westside Medical Center in Hillsboro, Oregon.
 She became the chief of Staff and chief medical officer when the facility opened in 2013.
 In 2014, Dr. Dacones transitioned into regional leadership as NWP’s regional chief medical officer and director of Hospital Operations.
 In 2015 she was named CEO and president – the second woman to hold this position since the organization’s founding in 1942.